AndrewFreemantle/fatlemon.co.uk/_posts/2014/2014-10-01-lumix-map-tool.md

 I cannot stress how thankful I am for his work and the comments on his post - **thank you Roland, and [thank you commenter Falk](http://blog.roland-kluge.de/?p=250#comment-28)**

 ### Introducing LUMIX Map Tool - Open Source edition :o)

 ![My contribution to Roland Kluge's Simple Replacement for Lumix Map Tool]({{ site.imageurl }}/2014/Lumix-Map-Tool.png)

-<p class="wp-caption-text">My contribution to Roland Kluge's Simple Replacement for Lumix Map Tool</p>
+<figcaption>My contribution to Roland Kluge's Simple Replacement for Lumix Map Tool</figcaption>

 [I've forked Roland's code](https://github.com/AndrewFreemantle/Lumix-Map-Tool "Limux-Map-Tool - source code on GitHub") and added support for the Lumix DMC-TZ40, and I thought I'd make it a little more interactive as I'm not likely to change the Map Data too often.